itdxer/neupy/site/docs/algorithms/constructible-architecture.rst

         shuffle_data=True
     )

-Or we can set up a list of layers that define sequential relations between layers.
+Or, we can set up a list of layers that define sequential relations between layers.

 .. code-block:: python